Tencent/rapidjson/doc/tutorial.md

 In addition to `GetString()`, the `Value` class also contains `GetStringLength()`.
 Here explains why.

-According to RFC 4627, JSON strings can contain unicode character `U+0000`, which must be escaped as `"\u0000"`.
+According to RFC 4627, JSON strings can contain Unicode character `U+0000`, which must be escaped as `"\u0000"`.
 The problem is that, C/C++ often uses null-terminated string, which treats ``\0'` as the terminator symbol.

 To conform RFC 4627, RapidJSON supports string containing `U+0000`.
 If you need to handle this, you can use `GetStringLength()` API to obtain the correct length of string.